lemmi25/ESP32WiFiAP/README.md

 This simple example provides

--   Opening of an access point with the name **ESP32_Server**
+- Opening of an access point (AP) with the name **ESP32_Server**
--   Under the static IP **192.168.1.1** you will than be asked to type in your **ssid** name and **wifi** psw
+- Under the static IP **192.168.1.1** you will be asked to type in your **ssid** name and **wifi** psw
--   After successfull connection the the Hotspot the RGB LED on you Wroover-Kit will light up
+- After successfull connection to the AP the RGB LED on you Wroover-Kit will light up
 - Your ESP32 is now connected to WiFi (IP is not static any more)

 Use this as a template for your projects it can be very handy in various ways ;).
-Please let me knwo if you have anything to improve or commit.
+Please let me know if you have anything to improve or commit.

 Cheers